pearl-hub/kobol-extra/markdown/network.1.markdown

 `sudo hping3 192.168.1.1 --udp --rand-source`

 Scan the port (using -S syn/-A ack/-F fin):
 `sudo hping3 192.168.1.1 -S --scan 1-1024`

+### Listen mode

+To listen on port 80 and use a password to authenticate for executing whatever command remotely/locally:
+`sudo hping3 -I eth0 -p 80 --listen mypassword | /bin/sh`

+Now, in order to run the command `ls` type the following on browser:`http://localhost/mypasswordls`

+Same thing can be by writing "mypasswordls" inside a `telnet` session:
+`telnet localhost 80`

 ## netcat ##